Laura Molina (beach volleyball)

-Laura Molina (born December 11, 1986) is a beach volleyball player from El Salvador, who represents her native country at the 2007 Pan American Games in Rio de Janeiro, Brazil.
+Laura Molina (born December 11, 1986) is a beach volleyball player from El Salvador, who represented her native country at the 2007 Pan American Games in Rio de Janeiro, Brazil.
 She also represented her home country at the 2006 Central American and Caribbean Games in Cartagena, Colombia, partnering Diana Romero.

 She also played at the NORCECA Beach Volleyball Circuit in 2007, 2008 and 2009.